About Our Classes

 Individual, hands-on attention is offered, and you can request as much (or as little) help as you want.

 In these classes, the teacher will verbally guide you through the primary series of Ashtanga Vinyasa Yoga.
-Sessions covering a partial or modified series are especially suitable if you have completed intro 2 or are established in another vigorous yoga method.
-Classes that cover the full primary series move quickly, so familiarity with the sequencing anc a good level of fitness is recommended.
+Covering a partial or modified series, led classes are especially suitable if you have attended beginners' classes for some time, or are established in another vigorous yoga method.
+These classes move quickly, so familiarity with the sequencing and a good level of fitness is recommended.
 Please contact us if you are unsure if this class is suitable for you.

 Frequently Asked Questions